-Academic strengths (LL.SAw.3.a) challenge areas, and how they shifted through areas, how they contributed to my previous performance in specific tasks, and apply that to a and challenge areas and previous successes/ setbacks, to create meaningful plans to help me accomplish new tasks and face new challenges.
+Academic strengths (LL.SAw.3.a) I can describe my academic strengths and challenge areas.
+(LL.SAw.3.a.1) I can describe my academic strengths and challenge areas, and how they shifted through personal struggle.
+(LL.SAw.3.a.2) I describe my academic strengths and challenge areas, how they contributed to my previous performance in specific tasks, and apply that to a new task or challenge.
+(LL.SAw.3.a.3) I use my knowledge of my academic strengths and challenge areas and previous successes/ setbacks, to create meaningful plans to help me accomplish new tasks and face new challenges.
+(LL.SAw.3.a.4)

-Skills and minds sets (LL.SAw.3.b) I can identify and describe skills and mindsets that are helpful for success in my postsecondary life.
+Skills and mindsets (LL.SAw.3.b) I can identify and describe skills and mindsets that are helpful for success in my postsecondary life.
 (LL.SAw.3.b.1) I can convincingly describe the skills and mindsets that make a person responsible, accountable, and prepared for what I want my postsecondary life to look like.
 (LL.SAw.3.b.2) I explain how I have demonstrated skills and mindsets that make me personally responsible, accountable, and prepared for my postsecondary goals and interests.
 (LL.SAw.3.b.3) I explain how I have demonstrated skills and mindsets that make me personally responsible, accountable, and prepared for my postsecondary goals and interests, and articulate how I plan to continue developing these skills and mindsets.
 (LL.SAw.3.b.4)